Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Along with traditional publishers, there are new publishing models forming.
 Some publishers—who have national distribution, best-selling authors, and strong sales—are foregoing traditional advances.
 Instead of paying their writers one lump of money at the beginning and then relatively small royalties later on, they are instead offering authors a higher share of royalties from the start—with no advance.
 NOTE: Some publishers who take this approach are very successful.
 But others are not.
 As always, writers should know what they are getting into before signing a contract.

 If you are self-publishing, how much money you make on your novel depends on how much legwork you’re willing to do to promote it.
-Statistically, the majority of self-published novels do not make a profit that goes beyond the cost of printing.
-However, other self-published novels go on to do very well under the love and care of their writers.
+Statistically, the majority of money made by self-published novelists depends on the success of their marketing efforts and the ultimate sales of their book.
+While some writers may not make a profit that goes beyond the cost of printing, others go on to do very well under the love and care of their writers!

 How much money will I make writing short stories?
 How much money will I make writing essays?